- Posted by Dan Doran

 Business Valuations for Salons

 While is might seem like it should be straight forward, business valuations for salons can be complicated.
-Each salon business is different - with a different type of clientelle, a different business model, and different factors that drive sales.
+Each salon business is different – with a different type of clientele, a different business model, and different factors that drive sales.

 Quantive’s valuation professionals are very experienced in performing business valuations for salons and other beauty / wellness businesses.
 Our professionals will take the time to understand your particular business and factor in the particular items that create value in your business.

 Quantive has worked with a wide range of businesses in the beauty and salon business:

 - Nail Salons

 - High End Beauty Businesses